zekt-dev-org/zekt-docs/shaggy-series/src/content/docs/overview/zekt-personas.md

 In comparsion - this persona is bi-directional - allowing sending & recieving - creating a flexible pattern for many corporations and organization solving their business needs & handling complex processes, without entangelment!

 - To become both a provider & consumer in Zekt - the customer needs to consent to install the "zekt-orchestrator-app" which will provide Zekt with the required permissions to distribute and to ingest workflow events.

+Customers that are having both capabilities (provide & consume) - are in the majority of the implementations, using both events & messaging as it provides a richer toolbox for automation capabilities.
+Think of eventing as the "when", messaging address the "what" type of questions that normally arise from orchestration needs.